 No One Is Infrastructure

-By Nume for Nume's Blog on May 19, 2026
+By Nume for Nume's Blog on May 25, 2026 (updated on June 22, 2026)

 Antinatalism and the politics of being made available

-The question was not only whether these philosophies belong together.
+I once tried to give that overlap a name: aponism, a coinage for the glue between abolitionist veganism, antinatalism, anarchism, and nonviolence.
+The overlap was real, but the name mislocated the work.
+A name for a synthesis asks whether the reader is an aponist; a name for a pattern asks only whether a given practice makes someone into supply.
+The second keeps the question where it belongs — on the practice — and it does not require that these philosophies belong together.
 They may not.
-Antinatalism is not anarchism.
-Veganism is not feminism.
-Anti-capitalism is not nonviolence.
-A person can hold one and reject the others.
-Nor does noticing a shared structure mean claiming moral equivalence: a child is not a cow, a parent is not a farmer, a worker is not a prisoner.
+Antinatalism is not anarchism; veganism is not feminism; a person can hold one and reject the rest.
+Nor does a shared pattern mean moral equivalence: a child is not a cow, a parent is not a farmer, a worker is not a prisoner.

 The better question is simpler: